 If you need to record screen activity on a Mac, you don’t need to download any additional software because the functionality is built directly into Mac OS X with the QuickTime app.
 Yes, the same QuickTime video player app that lets you watch videos also lets you record the screen of the Mac, and it’s remarkably simple to use.
 This is a great solution for most use cases since it’s free and bundled right into all versions of OS X.

 Using the Screen Recorder in Mac OS X

-The screen recorder function is included with QuickTime Player in Mac OS X 10.6 and later.
+The screen recorder function is included with QuickTime Player in Mac OS X 10.6 – 10.9 and later.
 Here’s how to use it to capture a video of the Mac screen in action:

 - Launch QuickTime Player (located in /Applications/)